AxisOfEval/defaulter/README.md

 t.boolean :prime, null: false, default: false
 ```

-If already have a migrations, you will need to create a new one and add the column like so:
+If already have a migration, you will need to create a new one and add the column like so:

 ```ruby
 add_column :table_name, :prime, null: false, default: false